10 Ways to Make Rent This Month So You Don’t Have to Move in With Your Parents

 If you’re a good host with a desirable space, you could add hundreds — even thousands — of dollars to your savings account with Airbnb.

 And there’s no reason you can’t be creative.
-We found a guy who earns $1,380 a month renting out a backyard tent on Airbnb!
+We found a guy who earns $1,380 a month listing a backyard tent on Airbnb!

 (Hosting laws vary from city to city.
 Please understand the rules and regulations applicable to your city and listing.)